 The trustee is a fiduciary, acting only in the trust beneficiaries’ best interests and administering the trust in an impartial and reasonable manner.
-In order to ensure a trustee follows his fiduciary duty, they often hire attorneys to provide them with legal counsel.
+Following the trustee's duty is neither easy nor intuitive - that is why many successor trustees hire attorneys to help settle the estate when their loved one dies.

 Do I need an attorney to administer a trust?

 It is always best for the trustee to consult with an attorney in administering a trust due to the many legal duties.
-Whether the trustee will need to hire an attorney depends upon a number of factors such as trust complexity and size of the trust.
-Please call (727) 397-5571 if you have questions about trust administration.
-We also invite you to attend any of Rep’s estate planning seminars to learn more about wills and trusts.
+Whether the trustee will need to hire an attorney depends upon a number of factors such as:

 Read more FAQ's about Trust Administration +